Agatha Christie's Marple: Adaptations and changes from novels

-Geraldine McEwan was nominated for a Satellite Award in 2005 for her role as Miss Marple in Series 1.
-The first series was also nominated for a Primetime Emmy Award in 2005.

 Worldwide distribution

-Agatha Christie's Marple is aired in the United States on PBS on Mystery!, where it is presented as Agatha Christie's "Miss Marple".
+Agatha Christie's Marple was originally aired in the United States on PBS within the anthology series Mystery!, where it is presented as Agatha Christie's "Miss Marple", before airing on the anthology series Masterpiece Theatre.
 The series is broadcast to the whole of Canada on CBC and in French on Radio-Canada.
 In Australia, Agatha Christie's Marple airs on ABC1.

 Marple is also being broadcast on ATV World in Hong Kong, on EBS and MegaTV in South Korea and on CCTV-8 in China.
 China, however, refused to show The Body in the Library and Murder Is Easy, due to the involvement of a lesbian and an incestuous relationship respectively.
 Why Didn't They Ask Evans? was extensively edited, due to the involvement of War-period China.

 In Norway, the series has been airing on state broadcaster NRK1 as "Miss Marple".
 In Sweden, Marple airs on TV4, the biggest commercial TV station.
 In Poland, the series airs on Ale Kino+.
 In the Czech Republic it is broadcast under the title Slečna Marplová, Czech for "Miss Marple".

 In Brazil, the series airs on HBO Brasil.
 In the Netherlands it is broadcast on BBC First.

-DVD releases

-The first series of Marple was released in March 2005 in the UK, followed by the second series in July 2006.
-Series 1 was released in the US (Region 1) in May 2005, followed by the second series in August 2006.

-The third series was released in October 2007 in the US, but its UK release was delayed because of ITV's decision to defer airing the final two installments.
-ITV released the third series on DVD in October 2008, before the broadcast of the final episode, Nemesis in January 2009.

-Series 4 was released in the UK in January 2010, before the airing of Why Didn't They Ask Evans? in June 2011.
-The fourth series was released in Region 1 in August 2009, after the conclusion of the broadcast on PBS Mystery!

-Series 5 episodes The Mirror Crack'd from Side to Side, The Secret of Chimneys and The Blue Geranium were released in the US (Region 1) in August 2010.
-The remaining episode of the fifth series, The Pale Horse, was released separately in June 2011, coinciding with its broadcast on PBS Mystery! that year.
-Series 5 was released in the UK (Region 2) in June 2011.

-Series 1 to 5 were released in a 20 DVD box-set as "Agatha Christie's Marple – The Collection" in August 2011 in the UK.

-Series 6 was released in the UK (Region 2) on 6 January 2014.

-Series 1 to 6 were released in a 22 DVD box-set as "Marple: The Collection" on 13 January 2014.